 Please also note that Martin & Calloway does NOT price our cabinetry on a linear foot basis.
 We use an individual costing process for each job according to its needs.
 However, as a general guide to the cost of built-in, custom-made wall cabinets, you can expect to pay anywhere from $700 to $1,200 per linear foot of wall.
 Such cabinetry units often include enclosed base cabinets at the bottom, with open shelving extending above to ceiling height.
 Bear in mind that costs can far exceed $1,200 per foot when you add more optional features.
 These might include exotic hardwoods, specialized drawer or cabinet hardware, lighting or natural stone surfaces or other upgraded features.

 Recent Cabinet Projects by Martin & Calloway

 DESIGN AND FABRICATION

 Upon your approval of our estimate, we will prepare a proposal for your review.
 Our proposal will include a more detailed project description, along with a drawing of the proposed cabinetry and price quote.
 At this point, we will discuss any final design choices, such as paint or stain color, final project dimensions, etc. We may bring some wood samples, stain charts or molding samples at this time for your approval.

-Once we sort out all design details, we begin fabrication at our shop in Wilmington, Delaware.
+Once we sort out all design details, we begin fabrication at our woodshop in Wilmington, Delaware.
 Often we invite our clients in at some point during the build process to check out the progress of their cabinetry.
 Customers can get a glimpse of their project and make any last minute decisions necessary prior to completion and installation.

 DELIVERY AND INSTALLATION